Fer-Bonilla/Udacity-Machine-Learning-Capstone-project/README.md

 ## Using the model

-  1. Execute the 2_Plagiarism_Feature_Engineering.ipynb (Load the data and write into plagirims_data directory to create train and test data)
+  1. Execute the eda.ipynb to visualize the Exploratory Data Analysis
-  2. Execute 3_Training_a_Model.ipynb script to train and deploy the model
+  2. Execute dog_app.ipynb for all the training and testis model.
-  3. Delete all the resources from Sagemaker

 ## Possible improvements